Manisha-sharda-Prasad/java17/src/main/java/com/manisha/java/Streams/StreaamsNotes.md

 Obtain from a data source.

 2.)Intermediate Operations:----
-It transforms a stream into another stream ->( Chained Operations ),lastly evoked with terminal operations .
+It transforms a stream into another stream ->( Chained Operations ), lastly evoked with terminal operations.

 - filter(Predicate): Filters on a condition.
 - map(Function): Transforms element.